sam97/TNG/README.md

 # TNG
-A copy of the files needed to draw The Number Graph.
+A copy of the files needed to draw the-number-graph.